 Salon and Dining.

-Furniture is not built-in, which signals both elegance and comfort.
-Below the cushions are storage compartments.
-Air conditioning ducts are located on the bottom of stylish overhead cornices which also contain indirect lighting.
-The salon and dining area has a wall-to-wall thick pile carpet.
 All cabinetry in the salon and dining area is matched-booked walnut.
-Countertops and sideboards have in-laid granite tops.
+Countertops and side boards have in-laid granite tops.
 It is important to note that joiner work, carpet and countertops are all up to the owner, as is the furniture and much else in the Ocean Alexander 85 Motoryacht.